Grid-Sentry/Grid-Sentry.github.io/README.md

 # Grid-Sentry.github.io
- Hi this is the documentation page for Grid sentry
+This is the documentation page for Grid sentry